skurski/tutorials/spring/Spring-IoC.md

 ### Spring Context

-The org.springframework.beans and org.springframework.context packages are the basis for Spring Framework’s IoC container.
+The __org.springframework.beans__ and __org.springframework.context__ packages are the basis for Spring Framework’s IoC container.
 The __BeanFactory__ interface provides an advanced configuration mechanism capable of managing any type of object. __ApplicationContext__ is a sub-interface of BeanFactory.
 It adds easier integration with Spring’s AOP features; message resource handling (for use in internationalization), event publication; and application-layer specific contexts such as the WebApplicationContext for use in web applications.

-The interface org.springframework.context.ApplicationContext represents the Spring IoC container and is responsible for instantiating, configuring, and assembling the beans.
-The container gets its instructions on what objects to instantiate, configure, and assemble by reading configuration metadata.
-The configuration metadata is represented in XML, Java annotations, or Java code.
+The interface __org.springframework.context.ApplicationContext__ represents the Spring IoC container and is responsible for instantiating, configuring, and assembling the beans.
+The container gets its instructions on what objects to instantiate, configure, and assemble by reading configuration metadata. __The configuration metadata is represented in XML, Java annotations, or Java code__.
 It allows you to express the objects that compose your application and the rich interdependencies between such objects.

 #### Configuration metadata
 * Forms of metadata that can be used with Spring container:
-    * __Xml based configuration__ - define beans in XML files
+    * __Xml-based configuration__ - define beans in XML files
     * __Annotation-based configuration__ - Spring 2.5 introduced support for annotation-based configuration metadata.
     * __Java-based configuration__ - Starting with Spring 3.0, many features provided by the Spring JavaConfig project
 became part of the core Spring Framework.
 Thus you can define beans external to your application classes by using